 Marriage Life and Madhvan’s Wife

-After the study, Madhvan started his public speaking and personality development trainer career.
+After the study, Madhvan began his career as a public speaking and personality development trainer.
 He met his wife, Sarita Birje, who was his student.
 His wife was an Air hostess.
 Both got married in 1999.
 They have a son named Vedanta, who was born in 2005.

 Son